ms1515/Kubernetes-Basics/Knative-on-EKS.md

 Especialy: If you have set up everything correctly: DNS, HTTPS, Gateway and Load balancers and SSL certs;

 ## Next Steps ##

-1. Delve into using EKS on Fargate to save money; as using Fargate will only charge us for the times Pods are running.

 2. Add Api Gateway for unified API paths and Auth using Cognito.